-Devices MUST provide users with a mechanism to perform a "Factory Data Reset" that allows logical and physical deletion of all data.
+All user-generated data MUST be deleted.
 This MUST satisfy relevant industry standards for data deletion such as NIST SP800-88.
 This MUST be used for the implementation of the wipeData() API (part of the Android Device Administration API) described in section 3.9 Device Administration.